artifacthealth/baseline/README.md

 <a name="asynchronous-tests" />
 ## Asynchronous tests

-Similar to [mocha](http://mochajs.org/), asynchronous tests are accomplished by include a callback, usually called `done`, as a parameter to the test function.
+Similar to [mocha](http://mochajs.org/), asynchronous tests are accomplished by including a callback, usually called `done`, as a parameter to the test function.
 The callback must be called once the test has completed.

 ```